Massachusetts, August 15, 1688

 “You have two lifelines.”
 The lady bent from the waist, pointed to the palm of Becca’s left hand, and leaned back in her chair.

 “What does that mean?”
-The handsome, wiry boy standing beside Becca stood over the wobbly table and gazed at Becca’s open palm.
+The handsome, wiry boy standing beside Becca bent over the wobbly table and gazed at Becca’s open palm.

 “No matter to you.
 You’re as good as dead,” the Gypsy woman spat.